There are only two mistakes one can make along the road to truth: not going all the way, and not starting.Buddha

 But if you admit that, oh boy.
 Embarrasment!
 Everyone looks away.
 Everybody knows Facebook is just a friendly chat over the back fence, and anyone who even thinks it might be a form of making business contacts is either gauche or completely mercenary.
 An elephant has suddenly appeared in the room and deposited 50 pounds of shit, and nobody knows where to look.

 Maybe I was just behind the barn door when the rules were passed out.
 But it seems to me we'd all better watch our step.
 Making mistakes is a luxury which I think is the province of those alpha personalities who end up founding Ikea and changing therapeutic practice forever.
 The rest of us poor schlubs had better beware.

-P. S. The Alex Colville painting Horse and Train remains one of my all-time favorites, speaking with no words about forces which are about to collide with catastrophic impact.
-It strikes me as strange that artists get to make these kinds of statements to near-universal acclaim, praised for their profound and powerful reflection of reality, but when writers do it they're being "negative" and going against the tide of a happy-face philosophy that - as far as I am concerned - collides with reality.
+P. S. This post was written before the death of Alex Colville.
+The painting still remains one of my all-time favorites, speaking with no words about forces which are about to collide with catastrophic impact.
+It strikes me as strange that artists get to make these kinds of statements, but when writers do it they're being "negative" and going against the tide of happy-face philosophy that - as far as I am concerned - collides with reality.

 Dear Sir or Madam, will you read my book

 It took me years to write, will you take a look